HobbyKids Adventures

-HobbyKids Adventures is an American children's animated sitcom created by Butch Hartman.
+HobbyKids Adventures is an American children's animated sitcom web series created by Butch Hartman.
 It is produced by PocketWatch, Inc. and Billionfold, Inc. for the YouTube channel HobbyFamilyTV.
 The series follows the adventures of HobbyPig, HobbyFrog, and HobbyBear as they try to make the world a better place with their inventions while evading their archenemies, the SlobbyKids.

 The series was released on YouTube on June 22, 2019.
 It was released on the Nick Jr. Channel app on July 26, 2019.
 The second season was released on September 21, 2019.

 Premise

 Based on the real-life YouTube family from HobbyFamilyTV, HobbyKids Adventures follows HobbyPig, HobbyFrog, and HobbyBear as they use inventions to improve the world, only to get into mischief along the way.